Employment tribunal claims for unfair and wrongful dismissal

 The information on this page does not apply to you or your organisation where you have agreed a different charging arrangement with us.
 We often agree bespoke discounted rates with particular clients, for example where they are able to guarantee a minimum spend.
 The information here does not apply to those types of arrangement.
 Nor does it apply to those of our clients (including NHS bodies and charities) who instruct us under the terms of a framework agreement or other arrangement, which sometimes includes a fixed fee.

 Our standard, non-discounted hourly rates for employment tribunal claims are set out below.
-All stated prices are exclusive of VAT.
+Where we refer to VAT we mean the current standard rate of VAT.

 The amount of work we do (and therefore our costs) in an employment tribunal claim will depend on the type of claim and the circumstances of the case.
 An important factor is whether there is a linked claim such as discrimination or whistleblowing because these types of additional claim will usually increase the complexity of the case and the number of witness who may be required.
 Another factor that impacts on the likely legal costs is the length of the final hearing, which is determined by the employment tribunal, based on the complexity of the case and the number of witnesses.